processone/ejabberd/CONTAINER.md

 ### Podman build

-To build the image using podman instead of docker, notice:
+To build the image using Podman, please notice:

 - `EXPOSE 4369-4399` port range is not supported, remove that in Dockerfile
 - It mentions that `healthcheck` is not supported by the Open Container Initiative image format
 - to start with command `live`, you may want to add environment variable `EJABBERD_BYPASS_WARNINGS=true`

 ```bash
 podman build \
     -t ejabberd \